 - Globally, a lack of proper oversight and protocol, with work conditions primarily dictated by local owners

 - Everyday operation issues taking precedence over health and safety issues for childcare workers

-- A preponderance of low-paid, part-time or transient staff with low education and socioeconomic backgrounds
+- A preponderance of low-paid, part-time, or transient staff with low education and socioeconomic backgrounds

-- Potential exposure to a wide variety of irritants and allergens, including cleaning agents and disinfectants, art and other classroom-related supplies and latex gloves
+- Potential exposure to a wide variety of irritants and allergens, including cleaning agents and disinfectants, art and other classroom-related supplies, and latex gloves

 Understanding occupational skin disorders

-Occupational skin diseases are a variety of dermatological conditions that are the result of — or made worse by — the nature of patient’s job.
+Occupational skin diseases are a variety of dermatological conditions that are the result of — or made worse by — the nature of the patient’s job.
 It has a large economic impact in the form of missed days of work and may lead to a change of profession if the condition becomes severe.
-Occupational dermatoses occur when the protective barrier of the skin is breached by mechanical, chemical or biological means, including cuts and abrasions, exposure to irritants and allergens or contact with viruses or bacteria.
-In developed countries, tighter regulation and a greater emphasis on worker safety has been credited with reducing the rate of occupational skin disorders.
+Occupational dermatoses occur when the protective barrier of the skin is breached by mechanical, chemical, or biological means, including cuts and abrasions, exposure to irritants and allergens or contact with viruses or bacteria.
+In developed countries, tighter regulation and a greater emphasis on worker safety have been credited with reducing the rate of occupational skin disorders.